nhtnhanbn/nhtnhanbn.github.io/monash/dismissal.md

 Compared to C&S and most other MSA departments, Radio Monash has a small budget allocation.
 They initially proposed an ambitious budget submission that would have doubled their expenditure allocation, but the MSA Executive instead proposed a 20% cut to their budget.

-There are some hints that it was even worse in the initial proposal contained in a statement and presentation submitted to MSC 16, and the table provided for Radio Monash's budget appeal.
-They indicate that the $6000 honorarium for the Radio Monash President, smaller than any department, would have been slashed completely resulting in a 47% cut overall budget allocation.
+There are some hints that it was even worse in the initial proposal, contained in a statement and presentation submitted to MSC 16, and the table provided for Radio Monash's budget appeal.
+They indicate that the $6000 honorarium for the Radio Monash President, smaller than any department, would have been slashed completely resulting in a 47% cut to the overall budget allocation.
 This was restored in the final Executive-proposed budget, with all honorarium allocations unchanged.
-Note that unlike every other Division, Radio Monash has neither dedicated staff nor entitlement to central staffing support.
+Underscoring the importance of the presidential honorarium is that unlike every other Division, Radio Monash has neither dedicated staff nor entitlement to central staffing support.
 Instead, it is entirely run by its volunteer 21 committee members and 25 subcommittee members, the largest committee of any department or Division.

-Besides the Divisional appeals, an unprecedented full alternative budget proposal was submitted.
+Besides the Divisional appeals, an unprecedented full alternative budget proposal was submitted to the MSC.
 The Executive-proposed budget had a $265,369 deficit while the alternative budget had a $593,714 deficit.
 The 2024 budget deficit was over $700,000.

 The meeting was also supposed to run yet another election for the Divisional representative on the MSA Executive.
 While at the National Union of Students National Conference, Jay had been removed from the MSA Executive after the election of MSC 14 was invalidated.